PHOTOS Interface in C++; Technical and Physics Documentation: Introduction

 \section{Introduction}

 For a long time, {\tt PHOTOS} Monte Carlo \cite{Barberio:1990ms,Barberio:1993qi} has been used for the generation of bremsstrahlung in the decay of particles and resonances.
 Over the years the program has acquired popularity and it evolved into a high precision tool \cite{Golonka:2006tw}.
-Since version 2.15 of the program become public in the year 2005 and multi-photon radiation was introduced \cite{Golonka:2005pn}, there were no further public upgrades of the program.
-However the effort on documentation and tests was going on; phase space treatment was shown to be exact \cite{Nanava:2006vv} and for several processes \cite{Golonka:2006tw,Nanava:2006vv,Nanava:2009vg} an exact matrix element was studied with the help of optional weights.
-Benchmark distributions, including comparisons with other simulation programs, were collected on the program web page \cite{Photos_tests}.
+Since 2005, when multi-photon radiation was introduced \cite{Golonka:2005pn} into the program (version 2.15), there were no further public upgrades of the program until 2010.
+The efforts were concentrated on documentation and new tests; phase space treatment was shown to be exact \cite{Nanava:2006vv} and for several processes \cite{Golonka:2006tw,Nanava:2006vv,Nanava:2009vg} an exact matrix element was studied with the help of optional weights.
+Benchmark distributions, including comparisons with other simulation programs, were collected on the {\tt MC-TESTER}~\cite{Davidson:2008ma} (special program devoted to tests) web page \cite{Photos_tests} \footnote{An up-to-date version of the {\tt PHOTOS} code described in this paper is available from the web page of our project~\cite{photosC++}.}.

 Such high precision applications require good control of the event record content on which {\tt PHOTOS} operates.
-On one side it requests skills and experience of the user and on the other it provides the flexibility necessary for the study of effects like, for example, systematic errors for measurements of anomalous couplings or W cross section.
+On one side it requests skills and experience of the user and on the other it provides the flexibility necessary for the study of effects like, for example, systematic errors for measurements of anomalous couplings or $W$ cross section.
 Methods of correlated samples can be applied\footnote{To exploit such methods in the high precision regime, good control of matrix element properties is necessary.
 As was shown in \cite{Kleiss:1990jv}, complications for such methods arise at the second order matrix element only, thus at the precision level of $(\frac{\alpha_{QED}}{\pi})^2 \simeq 10^{-5}$.}.